-The conference took place in Indianapolis, IN from March 28-31, 2018–notably, at the same time as the Indiana Comic Con (sadly, I didn’t get to attend that, although one of our panelists did).
+The conference took place in Indianapolis, IN from March 28-31, 2018–notably, at the same time as the Indiana Comic Con.
+Sadly, I didn’t get to attend that, although one of our panelists did.
 One of the advantages of a conference like this is the opportunity to meet scholars from a variety of disciplines and institutions who share an interest in the genres, media, and topics that we all love–from films and television to books and comics to fashion and performance.
-All are serious scholars, but also fans and often creators of popular media.
-It provides us with a chance to have serious intellectual discussions about topics and cultural forms that don’t always receive such attention from the academy as a whole or from particular disciplines.
+It provides us with a chance to have serious intellectual discussions about topics and cultural forms that don’t always receive such attention from the academy.
 For some, it provides an opportunity to build networks, discover publication opportunities, or find collaborators for future projects.
 And for all of us, it’s a chance to learn about and share some of the interesting work being done in our areas of study.

 Our panel, “Comics and the Epistolary Tradition“, featured four papers looking at various aspects of comics and “epistles” (letters), including letter columns, comics within letters, and letters as community-building or world-building features of the comics themselves.
 Dr. Langsdale, who organized the panel, talked about letters as world-building backmatter in Brian K. Vaughan’s Paper Girls and Kelley Sue DeConnick’s Bitch Planet.
 She showed how both letters and fake advertisements in both comics serve to extend the universe of the comics to their readers while also conveying discernibly feminist politics.
 As a feminist philosopher and organizer of the Monstrous Women in Comics Conference, Dr. Langsdale has helped pave the way for thinking about how comics might address important cultural, philosophical, and political questions, particularly as they relate to women as the subjecst, audience, or creators of comics.